ricardoboss/PubNet/README.md

 ### Debugging

-You can use any IDE you want, as long as it supports debugging .NET 7 or higher.
+You can use any IDE you want, as long as it supports debugging .NET 10 or higher.

-The API needs to be hosted using `https`, because the `dart pub` tool refuses to authenticate against `http` APIs.

-> **Note**
->
-> As soon as https://github.com/dart-lang/pub/pull/3777 appears in a release of the `pub` tool, the API can be hosted using `http` 🎉

-For the `PubNet.Frontend` project, it is recommended to run it using `dotnet-watch`.
+For the `PubNet.Frontend` project, it is recommended to run it using `dotnet watch` to hot-reload changes.

 #### Database migrations

 This project uses Entity Framework Core with the code-first approach, so migrations are added using `dotnet ef migrations add <name>` and executed using `dotnet ef database update` in the `PubNet.Database` project folder.
-Currently, the database project expects the credentials and database name to all be equal to 'pubnet'.
+Currently, the database project expects the credentials and database name to all be equal to `pubnet`.

 ## Contributions